Desmond Patrick Costello: Moscow posting

-New Zealand and Paris
+New Zealand visit and Paris posting

-In 1950 Costello paid his only visit to New Zealand since he had left in 1932.
-While there he was arrested for public drunkenness and later informed by Alister McIntosh, then head of the Department of External Affairs, that his career there was finished and he should look for other employment.
-In the event he did not leave until 1955.
-This event occurred after his posting to Paris as First Secretary at the New Zealand Legation had been arranged, and the posting was allowed to proceed after Prime Minister Holland had reprimanded him severely.
+In 1950 Costello paid his only visit to New Zealand since he had left in 1932 at the age of 20.
+While there he was arrested for public drunkenness and later informed by Alister McIntosh, then-head of the Department of External Affairs, that his career was finished and he should begin to look for other employment.
+Costello however remained employed until 1955, as his posting as First Secretary of the New Zealand Legation in Paris had already been arranged and was allowed to proceed following a severe reprimand from Prime Minister Holland.

-It was from Costello's time in Paris from 1950 to 1955 that the principal allegations of spying for the KGB arose.
-These are dealt with below.
+It was from Costello's time in Paris between 1950 and 1955 that the primary allegations of his involvement with the KGB arose.
 In 1951, following a security assessment of Costello carried out by MI5, the Foreign Office issued a warning about him to the UK embassy in Paris, which resulted in ‘very special precautions’ being taken ‘to ensure that Costello does not have access to important British information’, as the Foreign Office described it.
 Late in 1951 the then Director-General of MI5, Sir Percy Sillitoe, was in New Zealand and raised formally with both Holland and McIntosh the case of Costello, the MI5 view of him, and the security sanctions which the UK Embassy had put in place, to the detriment of the NZ Legation's work.
-As noted, Costello stayed on in Paris until 1955.
+Costello stayed in Paris until 1955.

 Manchester

-In 1955 Costello was appointed to the chair of Russian at the University of Manchester, where he remained until his sudden death in 1964, having not long turned 52.
-The cause of death was shown on his death certificate as coronary thrombosis and arteriosclerosis.
-He was mourned by colleagues, and his best friend Dan Davin wrote an obituary for The Times.
+Following the end of his term in Paris in 1955, Costello returned to academia and was appointed as chair of the Russian department at the University of Manchester.
+He held this position until his death in 1964 at the age of 52, survived by his wife and five children.
+The cause of death was listed as coronary thrombosis and arteriosclerosis.
+He was mourned by colleagues, and his best friend and fellow intelligence officer Dan Davin wrote an obituary for The Times.